Andrewodwyer/City-Events-Blog/README.md

 As a user/event organiser I can view all the events I've created so that I can manage them | login, in the nav bar click My Events, select one of your events | &check;
 As a user I can see the nav-bar so that I can easily go back to the home screen | Only when events are no longer available, past events that are moved to draft or deleted | &check;
 As a user I can log in to my account so that I can add events | log in, click the link Create an Event, fill in form and submit | &check;
-As a site user I can create, update and delete posts | Once logged in, click on My Events page, select the event to edit or delete.
+As a site user I can create, update and delete events | Once logged in, click on My Events page, select the event to edit or delete.
 Once in the details page, press the edit or delete button, delete button will display a modal to confirm delete.
-Edit button will bring you to a form page with the current input information| &check;
+Edit button will bring you to a form page with the current input information.
+Edit event details and submit.
+If selecting delete, a bootstrap modal is shown with two buttons, close and delete.
+Close, closes the modal, delete deletes the event| &check;
 As a Registered User, I want to comment on events so that I can share my opinions or ask questions. | login, select the event you'd like to comment or ask a question to, and click submit | &check;
 As site user I can view events in a paginated way so that i can select one that interests me. | on the home page, category page or my events page, you'll see a button under the events. the button is numbered relating to current page and an arrow for next or previous | &check;
 As a user I can open a event listing from the calendar so that see more details of the event | Click on the Calendar button on the nav-bar, select the date that has a event listed by title.
 Click title and you'' be brought to that event details page | &check;